-These types of complementary and alternative medicine may address different physical symptoms of bulimia and other eating disorders or help round out or expand upon emotional or cognitive care.
+These types of complementary and alternative medicine may address different physical symptoms of BN and other eating disorders or help round out or expand upon emotional or cognitive care.

-In any case, it’s important to note that most medical experts advise alternative or holistic therapies be considered supplemental treatments to evidence-based care.
-Still, alternative and holistic therapy could potentially offer different aspects of healing and recovery to an individual’s treatment program.
+It’s important to note that most medical experts advise alternative or holistic therapies to be considered supplemental treatments to evidence-based care.
+Still, alternative and holistic therapy could offer different healing and recovery aspects to an individual’s treatment program.

 What Is Alternative Therapy?

-Alternative therapy is an umbrella term that refers to any type of therapy not considered part of conventional medicine.
-[1] This can include everything from traditional Chinese medicine and Ayurvedic practices to the relatively new-age technologies involved in biofeedback.
+Alternative therapy is an umbrella term for any type of therapy not considered part of conventional medicine.1 This can include everything from traditional Chinese medicine and Ayurvedic practices to the relatively new-age technologies involved in biofeedback.

 Risks of Alternative Therapies

-Purveyors of conventional medicine insist that any methods recommended to patients in need of serious help be well-proven, and established by the careful collection of evidence.
+Purveyors of conventional medicine insist that any methods recommended to patients needing serious help be well-proven and established by the careful collection of evidence.

 Others take issue with how broadly the term applies.

-There is no standardized usage around the phrase “alternative therapy,” nor a universal list of alternative modalities, so methods with some evidence of efficacy, methods with no evidence of efficacy, and even methods shown to potentially cause harm can all be grouped under this umbrella.
+There is no standardized usage of the phrase “alternative therapy” or universal list of alternative modalities, so methods with some evidence of efficacy, methods without evidence of effectiveness, and even methods shown to potentially cause harm can all be grouped under this umbrella.

-This can make it confusing for patients to distinguish methods they may want to try.
-[1] And some unscrupulous providers may advertise dangerous or ineffective services as “alternative.”
+This can make it confusing for patients to distinguish methods they may want to try.1 Some unscrupulous providers may advertise dangerous or ineffective services as “alternative.”

 Alternative Therapy vs. Holistic Therapy

-One of the most prominent subcategories of alternative therapy is a holistic therapy.
+One of the most prominent subcategories of alternative therapy is holistic therapy.

-Holistic approaches span a wide spectrum, but the core philosophy of each is that humans are more than physical beings, and treatment must strive to do more than alleviate physical symptoms.
+Holistic approaches span a broad spectrum, but the core philosophy of each is that humans are more than physical beings, and treatment must strive to do more than alleviate physical symptoms.

-Rather, holistic therapies function to treat someone as a whole.
-This means incorporating aspects of care that cater to their emotional and spiritual well-being, as well as taking cultural and socioeconomic factors into account.
+Instead, holistic therapies treat people as a whole.
+This means incorporating aspects of care that cater to their emotional and spiritual well-being and considering cultural and socioeconomic factors.

 Common Types of Alternative Therapies Used to Treat Eating Disorders

-Strictly speaking, “alternative” medicine has been around for thousands of years.
+Strictly speaking, “alternative” medicine has existed for thousands of years.

-Many of those methods have stood the test of time, and today there are a number of alternative treatments commonly used to help patients with eating disorders, including: [2]
+Many of those methods have stood the test of time, and today, there are a number of alternative treatments commonly used to help patients with eating disorders, including:2

 Herbal Treatments

 Humans have been using different plants and herbs for medication since time immemorial.
-In fact, most modern medications are based on chemical properties or reactions seen in the natural world.
+Most modern medications are based on chemical properties or reactions seen in the natural world.

-While different mixtures can be used to help alleviate a wide range of physical ailments, the use of herbs for cognitive health is more controversial.
-Still, some people use herbs, in the form of extracts, glycerites, and tinctures, to help address their eating disorder symptoms.
+While different mixtures can help alleviate a wide range of physical ailments, using herbs for cognitive health is more controversial.
+Still, some people use herbs in the form of extracts, glycerites, and tinctures to help address their eating disorder symptoms.

 Hypnosis